Christopher Morel Preview, Player Props: Cubs vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.44).
+- The Tigers have a 4.46 team ERA that ranks 19th across all MLB pitching staffs.

+- Tigers pitchers combine to allow 147 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- Olson (2-5) gets the starting nod for the Tigers in his 12th start of the season.
-He has a 4.83 ERA in 63 1/3 innings pitched, with 61 strikeouts.
+- Skubal (3-2) takes the mound for the Tigers in his ninth start of the season.
+He's put together a 3.76 ERA in 38 1/3 innings pitched, with 43 strikeouts.

-- His most recent time out came on Wednesday against the Minnesota Twins, when the right-hander went 2 2/3 innings, surrendering four earned runs while giving up eight hits.
+- In his most recent appearance on Friday, the left-hander tossed six innings against the Cleveland Guardians, giving up one earned run while surrendering three hits.

-- The 24-year-old has a 4.83 ERA and 8.7 strikeouts per nine innings across 14 games this season, while allowing a batting average of .246 to his opponents.
+- In eight games this season, the 26-year-old has an ERA of 3.76, with 10.1 strikeouts per nine innings.
+Opponents are hitting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.